behave/behave/docs/api.rst

 loaded before *behave* starts executing your feature tests.

 Step functions are identified using step decorators.
-All step implementations **must** start with the import line:
+All step implementations **should normally** start with the import line:

 .. code-block:: python

    from behave import *

-This imports several decorators defined by *behave* to allow you to identify your step functions.
+This line imports several decorators defined by *behave* to allow you to identify your step functions.
 These are available in both PEP-8 (all lowercase) and traditional (title case) versions: "given", "when", "then" and the generic "step".
 See the `full list of variables imported`_ in the